apple/swift-collections/README.md

 #### Fixing a bug or making a small improvement

+1. Make sure to start by checking out the appropriate branch for the minor release you want the fix to ship in.
+(See above.)
-1. [Submit a PR][PR] with your change.
+2. [Submit a PR][PR] with your change.
 If there is an [existing issue][issues] for the bug you're fixing, please include a reference to it.
-2. Make sure to add tests covering whatever changes you are making.
+3. Make sure to add tests covering whatever changes you are making.

 [PR]: https://github.com/apple/swift-collections/compare
 [issues]: https://github.com/apple/swift-collections/issues